WINTRY MIX FOR SOME TONIGHT, ANOTHER SYSTEM ON THURSDAY

 TUESDAY: W 10-20+ MPH

-TUESDAY: A cloudy morning, then clearing skies.
+TUESDAY: A cloudy morning, then slowly clearing skies.
 Breezy, but not that cold.
 HIGH: 39 LOW: 24

 WEDNESDAY: Mostly sunny.
 Mild for February.
 HIGH: 41 LOW: 29